MatheusBarbosa3/InstaBotGram/README.md

 - install urllib3 v1.24.1

 ## Instructions
 - Firstly, download the driver for your respective version of Google Chrome into the root directory of the project.
 To see your Google Chrome version, type chrome://version in your browser.
 To download the respective driver, click here in [Chrome Driver](http://chromedriver.chromium.org/downloads).
+In this project you already have a chromedrive for Linux Ubuntu 19.04, delete this file if you don't use ubuntu and put your respective chromedriver in your project.

 - After, go to bot.py file, and add the lines for the functionality desired at the bottom of the file.